Confusion7/-SOLUTION-TO-A-SYSTEM-OF-LINEAR-EQUATIONS/README.md

 ### Step 4:
 End the program
 ## Program:
+DEVELOPED BY: MOHAMMED SAAJID S
+REGISTER NO: 212223240093

 ## Output:

 ## Result:
 Thus the solutions for the linear equations are successfully solved using python program